hogart/sugar-cube-utils/README.md

 `scUtils.LocationFinder` tries to solve this issue.
 0. Tag passages where player enters new locations with `locationName-desert`, `locationName-forest`, and so on.
 0. Call `window.finder = new scUtils.LocationFinder(onChange, 'location-', passageEvents)` in `StoryInit` or in game JavaScript.
-    0. `onChange` is optional handler which will be called each time location changes, and is passed `newLocation` and `oldLocation` arguments.
+    0. `onChange` is an optional handler which will be called each time location changes, and is passed `newLocation` and `oldLocation` arguments.
 You can pass `null` if you don't need this.
-    0. `'location-'` is optional prefix to CSS class which will be assigned to `html` according to current location.
+    0. `'location-'` is an optional prefix to CSS class which will be assigned to `html` according to current location.
 If you don't need this behavior, pass `null` instead.
-    0. `passageEvents` is optional object, mapping [passage events](http://www.motoslave.net/sugarcube/2/docs/passage-events-task-objects.html#passage-events) to handlers (`{':passagestart'(location, event) { console.log(location) }}`).
+    0. `passageEvents` is an optional object, mapping [passage events](http://www.motoslave.net/sugarcube/2/docs/passage-events-task-objects.html#passage-events) to handlers (`{':passagestart'(location, event) { console.log(location) }}`).
 Each handler will receive current location as first argument and original event as second, so you can do some pretty advanced stuff in there.

 **NB: Previously LocationFinder needed `locationOrder-<number>` tags and didn't really support open-world games where player could move freely.
 Now LocationFinder uses history-based "location" detection, so it's not a problem anymore.**